9avr/Vehicle-Sales-Dashboard/README.md

 ### 5. Features / Highlights
 Key KPIs

           Total Sales: 249531

-Total value:218075 Bn
+          First time buyers:218075

 'Vehicle type' and 'month' Filter Panel

         An interactive slicer lets users filter all visuals by different Vehicle type and month.

 Vehicle sold by cities (Donut chart)

         Displays how many vehicles sold in different cities in Telangana state and its share in total sales.

 Fuel type (Bar chart)

         Displays how many vehicles sold for different fuel type.

 Top 10 models sold (Bar Chart)

         Gives information about top 10 best selling models in each category

 Market share (pie  Chart)

         Shows iwhats is the market share of different companies

 Seating capacity(Funnel chart)

         Shows seating capacity of vehicles and how many vehicles are sold for the same.